 FREQUENTLY ASKED QUESTIONS

 Questions about Varicose Veins?
-Milford Vascular Institute Can Answer them.
+Milford Vascular Institute has the answers.

 Q: Will this procedure hurt?

 A: Before the procedure begins, the provider will fully numb your leg with a local anesthetic.
 This is the only thing you should feel during your procedure; the small sting of the needle injecting the anesthetic.
 Afterwards, you may feel sore.
 You can take ibuprofen, Tylenol, Aleve or other NSAIDs to help counteract this feeling.

 Q: What are my limitations after my procedure?